Agios Presents Updated PYRUKYN - GuruFocus.com

 – Agios to Host Live and Webcast Investor Event on Dec.
 12, 2022, at 7 a.m.
 CT –

 CAMBRIDGE, Mass., Dec.
-10, 2022 (GLOBE NEWSWIRE) -- Agios Pharmaceuticals, Inc. (NASDAQ: AGIO), a leader in the field of cellular metabolism pioneering therapies for rare diseases, today reported new data from the ongoing long-term extension period of the Phase 2 open-label study of PYRUKYND® (mitapivat), a first-in-class, oral, small molecule allosteric activator of wild-type and a variety of mutated pyruvate kinase (PK) enzymes, in adults with non-transfusion dependent α- or β-thalassemia.
-Data from the study were featured in a poster presentation (abstract #1030) at the 64th American Society of Hematology (ASH) Annual Meeting and Exposition, hosted Dec.
+11, 2022 (GLOBE NEWSWIRE) -- Agios Pharmaceuticals, Inc. ( AGIO), a leader in the field of cellular metabolism pioneering therapies for rare diseases, today reported new data from the ongoing extension study assessing the long-term efficacy and safety of PYRUKYND® (mitapivat) in adults with pyruvate kinase (PK) deficiency who had participated in one of the pivotal studies, ACTIVATE and ACTIVATE-T, conducted in not regularly transfused and regularly transfused adults with PK deficiency, respectively.
+Data from the studies were featured in multiple presentations at the 64th American Society of Hematology (ASH) Annual Meeting and Exposition, hosted Dec.
 10-13, 2022, in New Orleans.
+PYRUKYND® is a first-in-class, oral PK activator and the first approved disease-modifying therapy for patients in the U.S. and EU with this rare, debilitating, lifelong hemolytic anemia.

-Consistent with previously reported data, durable improvements in hemoglobin concentration and markers of hemolysis and ineffective erythropoiesis were observed for up to 72 weeks of treatment in both α- and β-thalassemia patients.
-Additionally, markers of iron homeostasis remained stable or improved through Week 72.
-PYRUKYND® was well tolerated, and the safety profile was consistent with previous studies.
+Long-term extension data (abstract # 2328) show that previously reported effects of PYRUKYND® on hemoglobin and transfusion burden were maintained over time.
+As of the March 27, 2022 data cut-off, the median duration of hemoglobin response among the 31 hemoglobin responders from ACTIVATE and the long-term extension study was 18.3 months, with responses ongoing up to 32.9 months.
+Hemoglobin response rate among patients who switched from placebo in ACTIVATE to PYRUKYND® in the extension study (39.5 percent Hb response rate) was similar to that observed in patients treated with PYRUKYND® in ACTIVATE.
+All regularly transfused patients who achieved transfusion-free status in ACTIVATE-T with PYRUKYND® treatment maintained transfusion-free status through the extension study for up to 38.3 months.
+PYRUKYND® was well tolerated, and the safety profile was consistent with that in ACTIVATE and ACTIVATE-T, as well as previous studies.

-“The data presented today continue to underscore the potential of PK activation to address multiple aspects of the complex underlying pathophysiology of α- and β-thalassemia, including hallmarks of the disease: hemolysis and ineffective erythropoiesis,” said Kevin Kuo, M.D., hematologist at University of Toronto, Toronto General Hospital, and an investigator in the study.
-“Thalassemia is a rare, debilitating lifelong blood disorder, and there are no currently approved treatment options for those with α-thalassemia and options are limited for those with β-thalassemia.
-These data, along with long-term extension study data from ongoing studies of the treatment in pyruvate kinase deficiency, demonstrate the potential clinical benefits of PYRUKYND® for a broad spectrum of hemolytic anemias and support its continued investigation in thalassemia.”
+“PYRUKYND® is the first oral agent that has the potential to improve symptoms and long-term complications of PK deficiency in adult patients,” said Rachael Grace, M.D., MMSc, director of hematology clinical research at Boston Children’s Hospital and investigator on the long-term extension study.
+“People living with PK deficiency experience a wide range of complications throughout their lives, including osteopenia, iron overload and pulmonary hypertension, many of which occur at earlier ages than would be expected.
+We are encouraged by the long-term extension data reported today and look forward to researching the efficacy and safety of PYRUKYND® in the ACTIVATE-Kids and ACTIVATE-KidsT studies in pediatric PK deficiency patients who are not regularly transfused and are regularly transfused, respectively.”

-“Together, the data presented at ASH continue to highlight the need for new therapies for both α- and β-thalassemia and underscore the potential of PYRUKYND® to serve as a potentially meaningful new option for these patients,” said Sarah Gheuens, M.D., Ph.D., chief medical officer and head of R&D at Agios.
-“We are now laser-focused on enrolling our two global, placebo-controlled pivotal trials of mitapivat – ENERGIZE and ENERGIZE-T – in adults with non-transfusion dependent and transfusion dependent thalassemia, respectively, and expect to enroll a substantial portion of patients in the trials by year-end.”
+“Collectively, the data we have presented at ASH continue to demonstrate the benefits of long-term treatment with PYRUKYND® for adults with PK deficiency, including improvements in hemoglobin, transfusion burden, iron overload and patient-reported outcomes,” said Sarah Gheuens, M.D., Ph.D., chief medical officer and head of R&D at Agios.
+“In addition to progressing our pivotal trials in pediatric patients, we are encouraged by the results from the long-term extension study of our Phase 2 study of PYRUKYND® in both alpha- and beta-thalassemia, which we also presented at ASH, and believe the consistency of the data between indications further supports the potential of PYRUKYND® to make a positive impact across rare blood disorders with similar underlying pathophysiology.”

-Agios also presented data at ASH further elucidating the burden of disease and unmet needs in α- and β-thalassemia.
+Agios also presented data at ASH further supporting the potential of PYRUKYND® to address hallmark symptoms and complications of PK deficiency.
 More details on the presentations are provided below and on the ASH 2022 page on Agios.com.

-Characterizing the Clinical, Health-related Quality of Life and Economic Burden of Alpha-thalassemia: A Systematic Literature Review and Evidence Gaps Assessment (Abstract #1036)
+Long-term Improvements in Patient-reported Outcomes in Patients with Pyruvate Kinase Deficiency Treated with Mitapivat (Abstract #506)

-In a first-of-its-kind systemic literature review investigating clinical, health-related quality of life and economic burden associated with α-thalassemia, results underscore the need for further research to fully characterize the burden of disease.
-Where reported, adult patients with deletional and non-deletional α-thalassemia experience clinical complications across a range of conditions, including moderate-to-severe iron overload (31%), iron overload of unspecified severity (66%) and advanced liver fibrosis (20%).
-Complications were significantly higher in adults with non-deletional α-thalassemia.
-Generally, children and adolescents with α-thalassemia experience similar health-related quality of life scores, across psychological, emotional, social and school functioning parameters, as those with β-thalassemia.
+In an oral presentation, data from ACTIVATE, ACTIVATE-T and the long-term extension study were reported, showing that treatment with PYRUKYND® was associated with long-term, durable and clinically meaningful improvements in signs, symptoms and functional impacts, irrespective of transfusion status.
+Patient-reported outcome (PRO) improvements among patients treated with PYRUKYND® were sustained over time in the long-term extension (LTE) study through Week 84.
+At Week 84 of the LTE study, clinically meaningful improvements in PROs mean scores were achieved in more than half of patients.
+These results suggest that by improving health-related quality of life, treatment with PYRUKYND® may provide meaningful patient-centric benefits.

 Conference Call Information